 I’ve been getting bad breakouts on my back and shoulders.
 It’s weird because I don’t have acne on my face.
-Any tips?
+Any tips on how to treat back acne?

 Back acne can be extremely frustrating—especially when you have no idea what’s causing it.
 Having acne on your body but not your face is very common.
 The skin on the back and shoulders has especially large, oily pores that are prone to clogs.
 But like most types of acne,body acne may be a signifier of an internal imbalance, so if you’re not seeing results with any of the tips I’ve rounded up below, you may want to try cutting processed sugar, alcohol, dairy and wheat from your diet to see if that helps clear things up.
 In my experience, these foods can cause inflammation in the form of body breakouts.
 Read on for other tips to clear up that bacne!